TCLamnidis/BareBonesBash/README.md

 section with all the options available.

 Isn't this great!
-The option `-l` lists the size of a file in both compressed and uncompressed form, as well as the comprassion ratio (how effective the compression was). **Most programmes you will use DO have a `man` page, making this command extremely useful.**.
+The option `-l` lists the size of a file in both compressed and uncompressed form, as well as the compression ratio (how effective the compression was). **Most programmes you will use DO have a `man` page, making this command extremely useful.**.
 Now that we learned about the `-l` option of `gzip`, let's use it to see how efficient the compression of this FASTQ file is.